IRS Forms

 How to handle nominee interest and joint accounts

 Nominee interest happens when the 1099-INT is in your name, but part of the interest belongs to someone else.
-Common example, a joint account with a family member where your SSN is on file.
+Common example, a joint account with a family member where your SSN is on file (note that a spouse is not required to file a nominee return to show amounts owned by the other spouse, so this step applies to non-spouse co-owners).
 The IRS expects you to:

 • Report the total on Schedule B.